garrett928/collective-homelab-stacks/README.md

 # collective-homelab-stacks

-A collection of homelab docker files, k8s manifest, and anisble playbooks.
+A collection of homelab docker files, k8s manifest, and ansible playbooks.

 ## Organization

 Each grouping of software is in its own folder under the this root folder.
-Some of these projects, like finance are only one applicaiton.
+Some of these projects, like finance are only one application.
 Most of these folders are only just a simple docker compose.

 ## Monitoring

-All of the monitoring services (things which I want to talk to promethesus or grafana) get added to `monitoring-network`.
+All of the monitoring services (things which I want to talk to prometheus or grafana) get added to `monitoring-network`.

 ## Portainer